HarishRaja02/EMPLOYEE-EMOTION-DETECTION/README.md

 We express our sincere gratitude to our faculty and peers for their guidance and support throughout this project.
 Special thanks to the Department of AI & Data Science, St. Joseph’s Institute of Technology.

 ---

-Let me know if you'd like this README in `.md` format or want to publish it on GitHub.